H1B Visa

 Ensuring you are filing for taxes appropriately is vital to avoid difficulties with the IRS.
 You need to make sure you follow the process below:

-3. File your tax return by completing the Form 1040.
-You can gain instructions for how this can be done via the IRS.
+- File your tax return by completing the Form 1040.
+You can get instructions on how this can be done via the IRS.

 Common Reasons for Denial of an H-1B Visa

-While scores of well-completed H-1B visa applications are accepted each year, thousands more are rejected for various reasons.
+While well-completed H-1B visa application scores are accepted yearly, thousands are rejected for various reasons.
 The most common issues relating to the job in the USA include the following:

-• Inability to maintain a good employer-employee relationship throughout the employment period.
+- Inability to maintain an excellent employer-employee relationship throughout the employment period.

 On top of these issues, problems in your application could also lead to a denial of your visa.
 They include the following:

-• Inability to clearly connect with your home country, including prior extended periods living in a different country.
+- Inability to connect with your home country, including prior extended periods living in a different country.

-• The willful misrepresentation of your personal information.
+- The wilful misrepresentation of your personal information.

 What to Do if Your H-1B Visa is Refused